vtiquet/holbertonschool-simple_shell/README.md

   - [path_utils.h](https://github.com/vtiquet/holbertonschool-simple_shell/blob/main/path_utils.h): A file containing function prototypes and include guards for the path_utils.c file.
   - [shell.c](https://github.com/vtiquet/holbertonschool-simple_shell/blob/main/shell.c): The main function for the shell.
   - [shell.h](https://github.com/vtiquet/holbertonschool-simple_shell/blob/main/shell.h): A file containing function prototypes and include guards for most of the *.c files.

+  ---

+## ↩ Return

+  - 0: For success.
+  - 1: For error.
+  - 127: If the command doesn't exist.
+  - 126: The command exist but is not executable.
+  - -1: For error linked to the fork().

 -----